Organic foods have grown increasingly popular over the last 2 decades. In fact, U.S. consumers spent $56 billion on organic produce in 2020 (1).

 Organically grown crops have also been shown to have lower levels of nitrate.
 In fact, studies have shown that nitrate levels are 30% lower in these crops (

-Organic milk and dairy products may contain higher levels of omega-3 fatty acids and slightly higher amounts of iron, vitamin E and some carotenoids (
+Organic milk and dairy products may contain higher levels of omega-3 fatty acids and slightly higher amounts of iron, vitamin E, and some carotenoids (

 A higher intake of omega-3 fatty acids has been associated with many health benefits, including a reduced risk of heart disease.

-However, Several Studies Found No DifferencesWhile several studies find organic foods to contain more nutrients, many others have found insufficient evidence to recommend organic over inorganic ( 11).
+While several studies find that organic foods can have significant positive outcomes, others have found insufficient evidence to recommend organic over conventional (

 An observational study comparing the nutrient intakes of nearly 4,000 adults consuming either organic or conventional vegetables found conflicting results.

 Although a slightly higher intake of certain nutrients was seen in the organic group, this was most likely due to higher overall vegetable consumption (

-Another review of 233 studies found a lack of strong evidence to conclude that organic foods are more nutritious than regular foods (11).
+Another review of 233 studies found a lack of strong evidence to conclude that organic foods are more nutritious than regular foods (

 Nevertheless, it is important to remember that these studies vary quite widely in their results.

-This is because the nutrient content of food depends on many factors, such as soil quality, weather conditions and when the crops are harvested.
+This is because the nutrient content of food depends on many factors, such as soil quality, weather conditions, and when the crops are harvested.

 Many people choose to buy organic food in order to avoid artificial chemicals.

 Evidence suggests that consuming these foods may reduce your exposure to pesticide residues and antibiotic-resistant bacteria (

 One study found that levels of cadmium, an extremely toxic metal, were 48% lower in organic produce.
-In addition, pesticide residues were four times more likely to be found in non-organic crops (6).
+In addition, pesticide residues were four times more likely to be found in non-organic crops (

 It is important to note that the higher levels of cadmium and pesticide residue in conventionally grown produce were still well below safety limits (

 Nevertheless, evidence suggests that the risk of exposure to pesticide residue in foods is small and unlikely to cause harm (

 There is some evidence suggesting that organic foods have health benefits.

-More high-quality studies are needed.
+More high quality human studies are needed.

 There is not enough strong evidence available to prove that eating organic provides health benefits over eating regular foods.

+The United States Department of Agriculture (USDA) has set up an organic certification program.
 This means any farmer or food producer selling organic food must meet strict government standards.